 Rx Drugs and Driving

 One of the greatest threats to safe driving is impaired driving.
 Two-thirds of older drivers take five or more daily medications, which may affect their ability to drive safely.
-Some drug cocktails can produce dementia-like symptooms and others may impact your physical ability to drive your vehicle.
+Some drug cocktails can produce dementia-like symptoms and others may impact your physical ability to drive your vehicle.

 Take Inventory